mathialo/parsnet/README.md

 # parsnet
 TensorFlow implementation of the constraints necessary for [Parseval networks](https://arxiv.org/abs/1704.08847).

 Parseval networks constrain the weight matrices of neural networks to be tight frames, so that the Lipschitz constant of the entire network is <= 1.
-Thus, the network will be stable to adversarial noise.
+This makes the entire network a contraction, and limits the amount an adversarial perturbation can propagate through the network.
+For an in-depth introduction to this regularization technique, consult [the original article](https://arxiv.org/pdf/1704.08847.pdf)/

 ## Example use